- What's New

 Example Requests

-Batch adding tags for a file system, with tag key of the first tag set to key1, tag value of the first tag value1, tag key of the second tag key2, and tag value of the second tag value1
+Batch adding tags to a file system, with tag key of the first tag set to key1, tag value of the first tag value1, tag key of the second tag key2, and tag value of the second tag value1

 Example Responses